Walnux/ArrowDocuments/README.md

 Applications can be run as Arrows on cloud, edge computing and native computer safely, simply and swiftly.

-**Arrow services** is a set of tools to run and manage Arrows
+**Arrow System** is the end to end solution to run and manage Arrows

 # Arrow Overview
 Arrow is the application [which can be run](/path/to/example) as simply as a normal application natively.
 Arrows are designed to for Microservice.
-They can be orchestrated to work together to fullfill the specific goal with K8S in cloud environment.
-Arrow also can be integrated into customer's FaaS solutions.
+They can be orchestrated to work together to fullfill the specific goal with Kubernates in cloud environment.
+Arrow also can be integrated into users' FaaS solutions.

 The single application is combined with the tailored single task kernel running on the Virtual Machine.
 So the application actually runs isolately in the sandbox.
 Besides, all the unnecessary components like Dynamical Libearis, Shell, tools within rootfs, even the rootfs itsef and the kernel block devices and specific filesystem components and application loader to run applications and so on are all removed.
-So only single application can run just onetime in the single task kernel.
+Only single application can run just onetime in the single task kernel.

 Obviously, Arrow is the secure way to run application.
-- Firstly, Arrow runs single applicaton isloated in sandbox.
+- Firstly, Arrow runs single applicaton isloated in the sandbox.
 - Secondly, by removing all the unnecessary components, the attack interface in each Arrow is reduced greatly.
 - Third, even Arrow is hacked, it is very difficult to be manipulated to attack or hack others, since Arrow can only run sigle applicaton one time, and the resources can be used are very limited.